Mause/mause.github.com/blog/_posts/2017-08-04-pyconau-2017-schedule.md

  * Pensione briefly to recharge
  * I love dumplings with 21 NCSS peeps
  * Dessert Time with Vivian, Alex, Evan, and Kelly(?)
- * walked with them back to theirs, walked home
+ * walked with them back to theirs
+ * walked back to the pensione

 ## Sunday
  * breakfast at leaps